efcline/efcline.github.io/_posts/2016-11-17-assignment5.md

 # Running our script

 If you like, you may run our script on your own machine!
 However, you will need to create a new database.
-To do this, type:
+To do this, enter MySQL (with `mysql-ctl cli`) and type:

-> `mysql-ctl cli`
 > `CREATE DATABASE octocat;`

 Then you can exit mysql and return to bash.
 If you would like to see all the data